it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 - Develop a Strong Password Reset System - Password reset systems are often the weakest link in an application.
 These systems are often based on the user answering personal questions to establish their identity and in turn reset the password.
 Ideally, such systems will leverage other known authenticators, such as confirming possession of a hardware token or a mobile device.
 When you do ask questions for password resetting, base them on questions that are both hard to guess, hard to brute force, and are not available through social media or previous data breaches.
 Additionally, any password reset option must not reveal whether an account is valid, preventing username harvesting.

+[AMW: this one should be reworded to provided less background.
+Also, what about an email based password reset?
+Seems like that should be valid but the requirement seems to forget it. ]

 Applies to: Web Components

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.2
 - Ensure the Use of Dedicated Vendor Administrative Accounts - Ensure that all users with administrative account access use a dedicated or secondary account for elevated activities.
 This account should only be used for administrative activities and day-to-day activities. [xxx not sure if this one worth keeping since it's not necessarily enforcable]

+[AMW: I like it.
+We can check the accounts to make sure they aren't logging in as other users.]

 >Administrator account on election technology endpoints should not be used for anything but administrator level activities and only when necessary.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.3